 Tap Water Risk: High

 Don’t drink water from the tap here!
 It’s not safe.
 Stick to bottled water or drinks from sealed containers.
 Water in Mexico is often contaminated with parasites or bacteria, which can make you sick.
+When you buy bottled water, be sure to check the seal on the cap.

 The tourist locations are the safest part of the city.

 As with any city, it is best to avoid wandering around alone at night in areas that are not well-known or are known for being dangerous.
+Several bars and clubs in Tijuana are safe to visit, but it is always best to check with your hotel concierge before venturing out.

 Avoid the eastern part of the city as it is simply not safe and will have little to see for a tourist.
+Do your best to avoid neighborhoods such as Reforma, Sánchez Taboada, Camino Verde, and Mariano Matamoros.

 Here is a list of 10 safety tips you should follow when visiting Tijuana: